Camp Lejeune: Past Water Contamination

 Not yet enrolled?
 Apply online or call 1-877-222-8387 for help.
 Inform VA staff that you served on active duty at Camp Lejeune for at least 30 days during the covered time period.

 Family member health care reimbursement

-VA will be able to reimburse you for eligible out-of-pocket expenses for the 15 covered conditions after we publish regulations.
-We can only pay for claims after you have received payment from all your other health plans.
+VA is reimbursing family members for eligible out-of-pocket medical expenses related to the 15 covered conditions.
+We can only pay for treatment after you have received payment from all your other health plans.